Kitware/CMake/Tests/RunCMake/CPack/README.txt

     listed
   + RESULT_VAR that will tell the function which variable in parent scope should contain the result (list of files inside package file)
+- add 'Prerequirements.cmake' script to generator directory.
+In this script a function named 'get_test_prerequirements' must exist.
+This function should set a variable in parent scope (name of the variable is the first parameter) that tells if prerequirements for test execution are met (certain programs, OS specifics, ...) and create a config file (name of the variable which contains file name and path is provided with the second parameter) that should contain 'set' commands for variables that will later be used in tests (e.g. location of dpkg program for DEB packages)
 - add tests the same way as described above
 - add generator to 'add_RunCMake_test_group' function call that is located in RunCMake CMakeLists.txt file